vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/session-state-cache-sbdg/index.md

- {{% alert title="Tanzu GemFire Kubernetes Cluster" color="warning" %}}
+ {{% alert title="VMware GemFire Kubernetes Cluster" color="warning" %}}
- To deploy the Session State Example application on Kubernetes make sure you have [created a Tanzu GemFire cluster on Kubernetes](/data/tanzu-gemfire/guides/get-started-tgf4k8s-sbdg/).
+ To deploy the Session State Example application on Kubernetes make sure you have [created a VMware GemFire cluster on Kubernetes](/data/tanzu-gemfire/guides/get-started-tgf4k8s-sbdg/).

  For this example:
  * Our **namespace** is `tanzu-gemfire`